If you want to win at fantasy football, you have to minimize luck and maximize creativity, and that all starts with your draft strategy.

 If you follow the same boilerplate template used by the majority of fantasy football owners out there, you are bound to be just another face in the crowd, clinging to the hope that your players stay healthy for a full season and that they are integrated into their NFL team’s game plan on a weekly basis.

-I’m going to introduce you to my fantasy football draft strategy, one I’ve been using for years which has produced much success, including a championship as recently as 2016.
+I’m going to introduce you to my fantasy football draft strategy, one I’ve been using for years which has produced much success.

 I can sum up this strategy in one simple phrase: strength in numbers.

 Before we begin, here’s what you need to know about this strategy: